chainloop-dev/chainloop/app/artifact-cas/README.md

 ## System Dependencies

 The CAS proxy **has only one running dependency**.
 A secret storage backend to retrieve the OCI repository credentials.
-Currently, we support [Hashicorp Vault](https://www.vaultproject.io/), [AWS Secret Manager](https://aws.amazon.com/secrets-manager/) AND [GCP Secret Manager](https://cloud.google.com/secret-manager).
+Currently, we support [Hashicorp Vault](https://www.vaultproject.io/), [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) AND [GCP Secret Manager](https://cloud.google.com/secret-manager).

 This secret backend is used to download OCI repository credentials (repository path + key pair) during upload/downloads.
 This makes the Artifact CAS multi-tenant by default since the destination OCI backend gets selected at runtime.